JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/getting-started/Quick Tutorial.md

 ## Guideline
 This tutorial will guide you through the process of creating a simple zkWasm application in minutes.
 Please make sure you have already setup the environment by following the [Setup Environment](Setup Environment.md) guide.

+!!! tip "Quick Start with zkWasm DApp CLI"
+    You can also try our brand new [zkWasm DApp CLI](https://github.com/DelphinusLab/zkwasm-dapp-starter) to create a new project conveniently.
+The CLI provides:

+    - 🎯 Quick project generation from templates
+    - 🔍 Smart deployment checks
+    - ⚙️ Automatic environment configuration
+    - 📦 Multiple project templates
+    - 🛠️ Built-in development tools

+    ```bash
+    # Install globally
+    npm install -g zkwasm-dapp-cli

+    # Create a new project
+    zkwasm-dapp create my-zkwasm-app
+    ```

 ## Step 1: Install the zkWasm Mini-Rollup service
 The zkWasm Mini-Rollup service is a RESTful service that provides the zkWasm runtime environment.
 It provides the following functionalities: